A Guide To Buying A House In A Flood Zone

 The Bottom Line: Weigh Flood Risks Carefully

-As you consider whether to buy in a flood zone or not, think about your own level of comfort with risk as well as your ability to financially recover from potential flood damage.
+As you consider whether to buy in a flood zone, think about your own level of comfort with risk as well as your ability to financially recover from potential flood damage.
+Consider whether flood insurance will give you peace of mind, even if your lender doesn’t require it, and remember to factor these premiums into your monthly budget.